APrettyCoolProgram/crispy-box/Build_your_own_CrispyBox.md

 If you decide to build your own CrispyBox, you can choose from these tutorials:

 [**Standard CrispyBox**](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_standard.md)
 This version of CrispyBox is as close to "official" as you can get.
 It's built on Debian , which is a stable and supported operating system.
 It uses VirtualBox, which is cross-platform.
+The standard build doesn't have any of the experimental features, and all of the default security is intact.

-The standard build doesn't have any of the experimental features
+[**Personal CrispyBox**](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_personal.md)This version of CrispyBox is essentially.
+It's built on Debian , which is a stable and supported operating system.
+It uses VirtualBox, which is cross-platform.
+The standard build doesn't have any of the experimental features, and all of the default security is intact.

 **Experimental CrispyBox**